 Prayer Plant Seasonal Care Calendar

-Prayer Plants have different needs throughout the year.
+Prayer plants want different things across the year.
 Here’s the schedule I follow:

 | Season | Watering | Fertilizing | Special Notes |